Hypnosis has a sense of mystery about it, with many asking "Is it real?"

 If you're interested in experiencing hypnosis for yourself, connect with one of our coaches below.
 They are all qualified Masters of Hypnotherapy.
 Their certificates are Board Approved and Designated with the American Board of Hypnotherapy, so know you are in good hands.

 You will then be sent a questionnaire asking about what you want from your session and more information to help our coach create a productive hypnosis session for you.
-Dr Amanda Foo-Ryland has a Doctorate in Clinical Hypnosis and all our coaches have been trained by Amanda.
+Dr Amanda Foo-Ryland has a Doctorate in Clinical Hypnosis and all our coaches have been trained by Amanda and Sarah.